-- 1. One of the following: - an official TOEFL score of 525 or - the computerized TOEFL score of 197 or higher or - the Internet-Based (IB) test score of 71 or higher or - The IELTS (International English Language Testing System) with a score of 6.5 or higher.
-(Collin College's institutional code is 6805). - 2.
-A letter of Guarantee dated within six months of the beginning of the semester and the supporting financial evidence statement.
-For
+1. One of the following:

+- an official TOEFL score of 525 or - the computerized TOEFL score of 197 or higher or - the Internet-Based (IB) test score of 71 or higher or

+• The IELTS (International English Language Testing System) with a score of 6.5 or higher.
+(Collin College's institutional code is 6805).

-- sponsors residing inside the United States: A notarized Affidavit of Support form dated within six months of the beginning of the semester and the supporting evidence statement. - 3.
+- 2. A letter of Guarantee dated within six months of the beginning of the semester and the supporting financial evidence statement.
+For sponsors residing inside the United States: A notarized Affidavit of Support form dated within six months of the beginning of the semester and the supporting evidence statement. - 3.
 An official transcript (mark sheets, school records) from the last school attended. - 4.
 Copy of the passport page showing official name, date of birth and citizenship.

-Upon arrival at Collin College, all original immigration documents including a valid visa (I-94 arrival/departure record), an unexpired passport, the I-20 and the original financial documents will be copied and kept on file with ISO.
+Upon arrival at Collin College, all original immigration documents including a valid visa (I-94 arrival/ departure record), a valid passport, the I-20 and the original financial documents will be copied and kept on file with ISO.

-Texas Success Initiative (TSI) test is to be taken prior to registration at Collin College.
+All students are required to take the Texas Success Initiative (TSI) test prior to enrolling in credit classes.